-Master of Education candidates will follow guidelines for the original requirements specified in the graduate catalog along with the following:
+Master of Education candidate will follow guidelines for the original requirements specified in the graduate catalog along with the following:

-The candidate should have a GPA of 3.0 with no course grade below a "B".
+- The candidate should have a GPA of 3.0 with no course grade below a "B". - Only a maximum of 8 graduate credit hours can be from another college/university.